hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 |  Field name    | Description|
 |----------|:-------------:|
 |  Device fingerprint    | Defines if a fingerprint is sent with the transaction ("YES" by default)
-| URL of HiPay's JavaScript  |Technical parameter not to be modified
+| URL of HiPay’s JavaScript  |Technical parameter not to be modified
-| Send cart  | Activates  customer's cart items sending or not ("NO" by default)
+| Send cart  | Activates  customer’s cart items sending or not ("NO" by default)
 | EAN attribute | EAN is not a Magento attribute by default: you must define your custom attribute if you want to send it in the cart

-### Customer's cart items configuration
+### Customer’s cart items configuration

-This section addresses customer's cart items sending to the HiPay Enterprise back office during the transaction.
+This section addresses customer’s cart items sending to the HiPay Enterprise back office during the transaction.

 Enabling this option applies to all enabled payment methods on your site.
-The information of the customer's cart, containing the shipping method, the discounts and each product with the quantity, as well as the SKU and the tax, is sent with the transaction.
+The information of the customer’s cart, containing the shipping method, the discounts and each product with the quantity, as well as the SKU and the tax, is sent with the transaction.

 For **Oney Facily Pay**, sending this information is mandatory.
 This option is therefore ignored if the transactions are made with this payment method.

-Oney's anti-fraud system requires additional configuration for the shipping method and product categories.
+Oney’s anti-fraud system requires additional configuration for the shipping method and product categories.
 The configuration is explained in the following paragraph.

 For questions relating to installation and configuration, please don’t hesitate to visit our Support Center ([*https://support.hipay.com/hc/en-us*](https://support.hipay.com/hc/en-us)) or submit a request ([*https://support.hipay.com/hc/en-us/requests/new*](https://support.hipay.com/hc/en-us/requests/new)) to our Support team.